KEndrw/Active-Directory-Lab/README.md

 3. Access the system using one of the domain user accounts you created earlier.

 <br />
-Following these steps, you will successfully establish a virtual network environment featuring a domain controller, Active Directory, DHCP services, and a Windows 10 client.
-Additionally, you will gain valuable experience in PowerShell scripting and have a fully functional environment for further exploration and learning.

 <h2>Languages and Utilities Used</h2>